JanssenProject/jans/docs/janssen-server/reference/database/README.md

 1. **jans-orm-annotation**: Define annotations which instruct ORM about how to work with beans and properties

 1. **jans-orm-filter**: This module provides Filter API.
+The syntax is very similar to LDAP filters.
 The ORM layer converts them at runtime to DB query syntax: *SQL/NoSQL*

 1. **jans-orm-cdi**: Provides reusable factory which can be used in CDI based projects

 1. **jans-orm-standalone**: Provides reusable factory for non CDI based application

-1. **jans-orm-couchbase, jans-orm-spanner, jans-orm-sql**: These are DB specific implementations.
+1. **jans-orm-ldap, jans-orm-couchbase, jans-orm-spanner, jans-orm-sql**: These are DB specific implementations.

 ## Sample table and ORM API